dqops/dqo/docs/working-with-dqo/incidents-and-notifications/notifications.md

 In the text field you can find links to:

-  - **incident**: the "View in DQOps" link at the bottom of a message that redirects to the incident in the DQO application.
+  - **incident**: the "View in DQOps" link at the bottom of a message that redirects to the incident in the DQOps application.
-  - **full table name**: the full table name present in the message header that leads to the table details in the DQO application.
+  - **full table name**: the full table name present in the message header that leads to the table details in the DQOps application.
   - **issue URL**: a link to an external ticketing system.
 It is present when set manually on the incident.
 Check the [External system linking](#external-system-linking) section.

 **Markdown format**